 After this address, Khwaja Naqshband entered the service Khwaja Amir Kulal’s second deputy, Khwaja Arif Dikkarani, with whom he continued for seven years after the death of Khwaja Amir Kulal, who had previously given him the secret of the Order.
 They travelled together through Turkestan, Persia and Iraq and on Hajj to Mecca.
 Upon the death of Khwaja Arif Dikkarani, Shah Naqshband following the counsel given to him by Khwaja Amir Kulal and went to Shaykh Qasim, who was one of Khwaja Ahmed Yasavi’s successors.
 He remained with him for three months, when a close friendship was established between them.
 This was not a teacher-pupil relationship but rather there were certain techniques known to the Shaykhs of Chinese Turkestan that the Masters of Wisdom wished to investigate.
 In later years, Shah Naqshband would welcome Qasim Shaykh with great respect whenever he came to Bukhara.
 In addition, Khwaja Naqshband studied the Traditions of the Prophet with Mawlana Bahaddin Qishlaqi.

 Shah Naqshband then joined Khalil Ata, as a result of a vision that had come to him some years before.
-Khalil Ata was not only one of the greatest of the Turkish Shaykhs in his own right but was a descendant of Ghengis Khan.
+Khalil Ata was not only one of the greatest of the Turkish Shaykhs in his own right but was also a descendant of Ghengis Khan.
 Soon after their meeting, Khalil Ata became the Sultan of Turkestan, ruling for six years from Bukhara.
 During this time, Shah Naqshband was his ‘right-hand man’ in his position as an administrator and courtier.
 Khalil Ata is described by historians as a mild ruler, who tried to repair the damage of the Mongol conquest.
 He was greatly loved and respected by the common people of Turkestan, whilst arousing the hostility of the nobles in his efforts to create a fairer balance between the two classes.
 Khwaja Shah Naqshband assisted Khalil Ata in this pursuit.
 Shah Naqshband says about Khalil Ata, “He taught me how to conduct myself as a good servant.
 I derived great benefit from this, enabling me to make great strides in the spiritual path.”

 After a revolt by the nobility, supported by the army, the Sultanate collapsed and Turkestan fell into disorder.
 Shah Naqshband wrote, “In a flash, all the labour of so many years was destroyed.
 From that time, I lost confidence in the affairs of this world.
 I left and returned to the village of Ridwa, a few miles from Bukhara.”
 He was told to understand vegetable life by caring for plants.
 After this he was told to care for animals.
 He would go into the streets to find ill-treated or suffering animals, that he would nurse back to good health.
 Once he understood the plant and animal kingdoms, he was told to turn his attention to the material world, where he participated in road building and removing all the things that could be harmful to people from these roads.